sanikapareek-contentstack/DOM-Manipulation/src/counter/counterReadMe.md

 <h1>Counter Component</h1>
-<p>Counter component is created using DOM manipulation.On clicking on '+' button the count increments by 1 and on clicking on '-' button count decrements by 1.</p>
+<p>Counter component is created using DOM manipulation.
+On clicking on '+' button the count increments by 1 and on clicking on '-' button count decrements by 1.</p>
 <p>
     Functions of counter component are:
     <ul>